Updated: Oct 4

 Remember, this works for anything in your life.

-Take yesterday for example.
+Take the other day for example.

 As you probably know, my husband is in recovery, so I don’t have nearly as much mental and emotional turmoil as I once did, but that doesn’t mean that I am without issues.
 From normal recovery experiences to just normal life experiences, I get my daily practice on improvement and healing.